Leundai/leundai/README.md

 <img width="35%" align="right" alt="Github" src="https://giffiles.alphacoders.com/163/163818.gif" />

 I am a CS + Linguistics student at the University of Illinois at Urbana-Champaign.
-I am currently focusing in full-stack development and NLP!
+I am currently focusing on full-stack development and NLP!

 - 📚 I’m a CS + Linguistics student at the University of Illinois at Urbana-Champaign.
 - 🤔 I'm currently taking on full-projects with a focus in backend using Flask, Django, MongoDB, and more!